bangadang/stackIT/FS25/Dataengineering.md

 - pessimistic solution: prevent any such conflicts from occuring at all
 - optimistic solution: detects and sorts out this conflict, after letting it happen
 ### read consistency
-- problem: read-write conflict, on
+- problem: read-write conflict, one user reads while the other writes
+-
 ## Different NoSQL Systems
 ### key value data model (Redis)
 - data is stored based on programmer-defined keys